ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 `cluster_name` – Name of a cluster that is used to build a set of addresses and connection parameters to remote and local servers.

-Using the `cluster` and `clusterAllReplicas` table functions is less optimal than creating a `Distributed` table, because in this case, the server connection is re-established for every request.
+Using the `cluster` and `clusterAllReplicas` table functions are less efficient than creating a `Distributed` table because in this case, the server connection is re-established for every request.
 When processing a large number of queries, please always create the `Distributed` table ahead of time, and don’t use the `cluster` and `clusterAllReplicas` table functions.

 The `cluster` and `clusterAllReplicas` table functions can be useful in the following cases: